-Accounts and pledges receivable are periodically evaluated for collectability based on past history with students.
-Provisions for losses on loans receivable are determined on the basis of loss experience, known and inherent risks in the loan portfolio, the estimated value of underlying collateral, and current economic condition.
+Accounts and pledges receivable are periodically evaluated for collectability.
+Provisions for losses on receivables are determined on the basis of loss experience, known and inherent risks in the loan portfolio, the estimated value of underlying collateral and current economic conditions.